Cambodia–Thailand relations: 2025 border conflict

 On 28 May 2025, Cambodian and Thai soldiers exchanged fire between each near the Emerald Triangle, resulting in the death of one Cambodian soldier.
 Both nations accused each other of instigating the skirmish.
 On 19 June 2025, the Thai Ministry of Foreign Affairs summoned the Cambodian ambassador to Thailand and submitted a formal protest regarding the leaked recording, calling Cambodia's actions "a breach of diplomatic etiquette, a serious violation of trust, and undermines conduct between two neighboring countries."
 Thailand imposed border restrictions with Cambodia and Cambodia has banned Thai-produced films from TV.

 As of 25 July 2025, the clashes between Thailand and Cambodia, which have killed at least 16 people and displaced tens of thousands of people in both countries, could “move towards war.”

 Over 130,000 civilians in Thailand and around 38,000 in Cambodia have been reported displaced.

-U.S. President Donald Trump brokered calls with both countries’ leaders between 26–27 July, demanding an immediate ceasefire and conditioning U.S. trade negotiations on halting hostilities.
+U.S. President Donald Trump brokered calls with both countries’ leaders between 26 and 27 July, demanding an immediate ceasefire and conditioning U.S. trade negotiations on halting hostilities.
 Cambodia agreed to "immediate and unconditional" cease‑fire talks; Thailand responded with cautious openness, urging Cambodia to show genuine commitment.

 The Thai army has accused Cambodia of violating a newly agreed midnight ceasefire by launching armed attacks at several locations along their shared border, prompting Thai retaliatory responses and ongoing military negotiations, while Cambodia denies any breach of the truce.
+On 29 December 2025, Cambodia allegedly flew more than 250 drones into Thai territory; Thailand said the incursion violated the ceasefire agreement, just a day after both sides vowed to stop hostilities.